Ficool

 A male corpse in a suit appeared before him, its vacant, enlarged pupils staring directly at him.

 He looked around, and as far as he could see, amidst the lush, towering wild grass, there were bodies scattered everywhere.
 He realized he had been buried under a pile of corpses!
 These suited bodies had shell casings and guns scattered around them...
 A gang shootout?
-Impossible!
-What era was this, where gangsters dared to be so wild?
+What kind of place was this, where such a massacre could happen so openly?

-Like his hands, his arms and torso had become incredibly thin and small, with skin so tender it didn't match his nearly thirty-year-old self, looking at most three or four years old!
+Like his hands, his arms and torso had become incredibly thin and small, with skin so tender it didn't match his previous adult self, looking at most three or four years old!

 Had he transmigrated?